dustinpfister/blog_posts/_posts/js-async-await.md

 ## 2 - The Async and await keywords are then NOT a replacement for WebWorker

 An async function still operates in the main javaScript event loop, so it is not a way to go about accomplishing what is often called true threading in javaScript.
-However there are was of doing that these days with javaScript, just not with async await, at least not by itself anyway.
+However there are ways of doing that these days with javaScript, just not with async await, at least not by itself anyway.
+When it comes to client side javaScript the feature of interest to look into would be web workers, this is a way to go about creating an instance of an object that can be used to, and receive results back from a script that is running in a whole other event loop completely.

-In this section I will be writing about the subject of async await and true threading in javaScript.

 ## 3 - In nodejs the child_process module can help to spin up more than one event loop